-Microsoft on Wednesday launched a version of its Office 365 cloud collaboration suite specifically aimed at K-12 schools and universities.
+Microsoft will launch on Wednesday a version of its Office 365 cloud collaboration and communication suite that is specifically aimed at K-12 schools and universities.

-It remains to be seen how straightforward or complicated Live@edu customers will find the transition to Office 365 for Education.
+It remains to be seen how straightforward or complicated [email protected] customers will find the transition to Office 365 for Education.

 Migrations to the business editions of Office 365, launched in mid-2011, have triggered complaints from customers of other Microsoft cloud suites Office 365 has replaced, including Office Live Small Business (OLSB) and Business Productivity Online Suite (BPOS).

 Although Office 365 is a cloud-based suite, it can require upgrades to customers' PC and server software, as well as Internet domain and website transfers, depending on the case.

 The first thing to keep in mind is that while [email protected] and Office 365 for Education are conceptually designed to serve the same type of customer, they have several different components.

 [email protected], which is free, includes Outlook Live for email, Office Web Apps, Windows Live Messenger for instant messaging and Windows Live SkyDrive for 25 GB of online data storage.